Embedding Customer Experience (CX) Successfully

 2. It Starts By Walking in Your Customer’s Shoes

 Understanding where you currently cause friction for your customer is important, but you also need to have a fuller appreciation of what pain points your customer has within their world.
-By having this empathy, you will be able to provide solutions that add value, and provide a positive experience.
+By having this empathy, you will be able to provide solutions that add value and provide a positive experience.
 The sort of experience that engenders brand and company loyalty.
-We work with companies who genuinely want to be customer-centric but are unaware of how internally focused they are, and therefore are not in touch with the needs to their customers (product-centric, not customer-centric)
+We work with life science companies who genuinely want to be customer-centric but are unaware of how internally focused they are, and therefore are not in touch with the needs of healthcare professionals (product-centric, not customer-centric)

 Be prepared to have your assumptions challenged – often pain points can be quite simple, and therefore easy and cost-effective to address.